Spring Hunter Pace, Saturday, June 7 →

 Our secretary has all the answers to your hunter pace questions!

-You read that right!
-Ribbons are awarded in the competitive field and hilltop divisions for the top 6 teams based on ride times that are closest to optimal hunt time.
-Top 3 teams get swag!
+Ribbons are awarded for our hunter paces in the competitive field and hilltop divisions for the top 6 teams based on ride times that are closest to optimal hunt time.
 We hope to be able to score the event and distribute prizes at the conclusion of the pace, but don’t worry if you have to get home to do whatever it is you do when not riding.
-We’ll get the prizes to you and your team!
+We’ll get the ribbons to you and your team!

-All participants need to complete our 2023 online release form before riding in a pace (if you have already done this in 2023, you are all set):
+Click here for our online release form.
+All participants need to complete our release form before riding in a pace (if you have already done this in 2025, you are all set).

 Negative Coggins